HLT41115 – Certificate IV in Health Care

 After completing the HLT41115-Certificate IV in Health Care, you will possess the knowledge and skills of a Basic Life Support (BLS) medic.
 This includes basic airway management, an introduction to 4 lead ECG monitoring and automatic defibrillation, intramuscular injections, oxygen therapies (including nebulised medications), BLS resuscitation, basic drug management and pharmacology.

 You will also develop the required skills for primary and secondary patient assessments; and use clinical reasoning to develop treatment plans for ill and injured patients.
+This is the perfect qualification if you are looking to enhance your existing first aid skills or are looking for something more substantial to gain employment in the private sector as a medic at events and public gatherings.

 Drug Therapy Protocols (DTP’s)